Britain grants emergency approval to coronavirus vaccine by Oxford and AstraZeneca

-Researchers from the Oxford-AstraZeneca team earlier published interim results from clinical trials that showed their vaccine was 62 percent effective for volunteers who were given two full doses and 90 percent effective for a smaller subgroup who received a half-dose followed by a full dose.
+Researchers from the Oxford-AstraZeneca team earlier published interim results from clinical trials that showed their vaccine was 62 percent effective for volunteers who were given two full doses and 90 percent effective for a smaller subgroup who received a half dose followed by a full dose.

-The scientists said they were studying why the different dose regimes produced such different results.
+The scientists said they were studying why the different regimens produced such different results.
 The health ministry said more information on the dosing would be provided later Wednesday.

 Britain needs another vaccine, as does much of the world, to meet its ambitious goal to inoculate most of the country’s population in the coming months.